 - Bloody diarrhea

 Many GI-related infections and illnesses can cause vomiting and diarrhea at the same time.
-This can also occur when your dog has ingested something toxic or simply not agreeing with him.
-If he’s suffering from both, it’s a good idea to check with your vet, as it may be a sign of a serious condition.
+This can also occur when your dog has ingested something that is toxic or simply not agreeing with him.
+Take your dog to your vet if your dog is suffering from vomiting and diarrhea, as this could indicate a serious health condition.

 Dangers Of Dehydration

-If your dog is vomiting with diarrhea or even if he has one or the other, the most important thing to do is to keep your dog hydrated.
-A dehydrated dog can quickly become seriously ill, so if you notice any of these signs of dehydration and your dog can’t keep water down, you should see your vet immediately.
+If your dog is vomiting with diarrhea or just has one or the other, the most important thing to do is to keep your dog hydrated.
+A dehydrated dog can quickly become seriously ill, so if you notice any of these signs of dehydration, take your dog to your vet immediately.

 - Excessive panting